An official website of the United States Government

 You have accessed part of a historical collection on defense.gov.
 Some of the information contained within may be outdated and links may not function.
 Please contact the DOD Webmaster with any questions.

 Air Force Tech.
 Sgt.
-Jose Velazquez, a noncommissioned officer in charge of mental health with the 325th Operational Medical Readiness Squadron, works to ensure airmen with different cultural backgrounds feel heard, safe and at home.
+Jose Velazquez, a noncommissioned officer in charge of mental health with the 325th Operational Medical Readiness Squadron, exemplifies leadership by ensuring airmen feel supported and mission-ready through his expertise.

-Velazquez moved to the United States from Mexico City when his father's career provided the opportunity.
+Velazquez relocated to the United States from Mexico City due to his father's career opportunity.

 A young boy holding a soccer ball sits on his father's shoulders.